team-perfect-deliverables/charlie/README.md

 Finally, Charlie uses [actors](http://en.wikipedia.org/wiki/Actor_model) as its model of distributed computing.
-Actors are a very elegant in concept and they have been making a big comeback in recent years as an alternative to other communications / synchronization methods.
+Actors are a very elegant in concept which has been making a big comeback in recent years as an alternative to other communication / synchronization methods.
-However, the actors are bottom of the Charlie software stack, far below the plugins.
-So plugin developers will almost never the actors or need to know much about them.
+Actors are, rightly, bottom of the Charlie software stack, far below the plugins.
+So plugin developers may never encounter the actors or need to know much about them.

 ###Why Blackjack?
 Games are powerful tools in their own right for teaching.
-Blackjack, in particular, is an example of an excellent game design.
-Namely, Blackjack is easy to play yet difficult to master.
+Blackjack, in particular, is an example of an excellent game design, that is, it is easy to play yet difficult to master.

 Yet Blackjack has the potential to teach many things, including but not limited to game theory, probability and statistical theory,